Aaron-Zhao123/blog/index.md

 # [](#interests) Research Interests
-* Machine Learning, Neural Networks, Artificial Intelligence
+* Machine Learning
 * High Performance Computing, Reconfigurable Computing, Parallel Computing
 * Computer Architecture

 # [](#interests) Education Background
+* Imperial College London, BEng in Electrical and Electronic Engineering (2013-2016)
+* University of Cambridge, Mphil in Computer Science (2016-2017)
+* University of Cambridge, Phd in Computer Science (2017-present)

 I have a mixed education background with study experience in various countries.
 I am a Chinese national, but finished my high school in New Zealand and received the NZ Goveners Award.
 I obtained a _Bachelor of Engineering_ degree in Electrical and Electronic Engineering at Imperial College London.
-After graduating from Imperial with a top-rank score and being awarded with the _Wills Jackson Metal and Price_, I am now reading a _Master of Philosophy_ degree at the Computer Laboratory of University of Cambridge.
+After graduating from Imperial with a top-rank score and being awarded with the _Wills Jackson Metal and Price_, I finished a _Master of Philosophy_ degree at the Computer Laboratory of University of Cambridge.
+I am now reading a phd dgree at the Computer Laboratory of University of Cambridge supervised by Dr.Robert Mullins.

 # [](#interests) Research Experience
 I have previously worked as the following roles:

-* Researcher Intern at Microsoft Research Cambridge
+* Research Intern at Microsoft Research Cambridge
 * Machine learning researcher (Intern) at Ocado 10x Research
 * Machine learning consultant at Tangi0
 * Research Assistant at Circuits and Systems Research Group at Imperial College London